Catherine of Austria, Queen of Poland: Life with Sigismund

 Catherine spoke Italian and therefore could communicate with Queen mother Bona Sforza and her family.
 She was ambitious and tried to gain political influence in the Polish-Lithuanian court which caused Sigismund's ire.
 At least at first, he attempted to do right by his wife – he needed an heir and was acutely aware of the criticism of his treatment of his first wife Elizabeth of Austria.
 In February 1554, the royal couple separated for the first time.
 Catherine was in Parczew while Sigismund attended general sejm in Lublin.
-According to royal secretary Michał Trzebuchowski, the queen was very upset by the separation and kept crying.
-When Sigismund visited his wife on 9–10 April, Catherine informed him that she was pregnant.
-At the end of April, the royal couple traveled to Lithuania and on 25 May reached Vilnius where with short breaks Catherine lived for nine years.
-It is unclear whether it was a miscarriage, false pregnancy, or an intrigue, but there was no birth in October 1554.